aykutbulut/Mathematical-Optimization-Modeller/README.md

     r->get_coef(coefficient);
     // do whatever you want with sparse row, nonzero column indices are stored at "indices"
-    // the corresponding coefficients are stored in "coefficients". delete[] indices;
+    // the corresponding coefficients are stored in "coefficients".
+    // you probably would want to add it to your solver at this point. delete[] indices;
     delete[] coefficients;
   }